Post-Betrayal Syndrome

 Betrayal trauma is difficult to recognize.

 You can miss the chaos within yourself by focusing on fixing your relationship with your abuser.
-Recognizing that you cannot change someone is part of the process.
-With cluster B personality disorders, the devastation is complete and total.
-The only solution is to end the relationship, learn why you attracted the personality-disordered person, and move on with your new life.
+Then you learn you can’t change anyone.
+Cluster B personality disorders cause complete and total devastation.
+The only solution is to end the relationship.
+Learn what you can about how you treat yourself and move on with your new life.

 Symptoms of betrayal trauma are mundane and too numerous to mention.
 Mental health issues start with a feeling of violation and reliving the experience.
 One might become avoidant or even dissociate, and negative self-evaluation and mood are pervasive.
 Shame is common and devastating as, more frequently than not, shame is a typical underlying feature that allows the abuse in the first place.
 Anger, resentment, and irritability are to be expected.